sbani/sbani.net/content/blog/travelling-the-world.md

 ---

 When I met my girlfriend five years ago, she told me about her plans to travel the world.
-The last years, we travelled as much as we can and I found out that that this, beside her and hacking & programming, is what I really love.
+The last years, we travelled as much as we can and I found out that this, beside her and hacking & programming, is what I really love.
-Well, time flies and we all know that if you really want something you will have to do it - and if you are lucky enough to live in a part of the world where money is present.
+Well, time flies and if you really want something you have to do it (and if you are lucky enough to live in a part of the world where money is present).

 **To cut a long story short, we are will start to travel the world in March 2018 for around one year.**